 - It includes seven actions for accountants and accounting bodies

 Thirteen accounting bodies representing 2.5 million accountants globally, including Chartered Accountants Australia and New Zealand, have supported a call to action in response to climate change.

-The statement includes eight actions which accountants, and the accounting bodies, are committing to take.
+The statement includes seven actions which accountants, and the accounting bodies, are committing to take.
 It says there are two main reasons for accountants to be concerned by climate change: it is an economic, social and business risk – a risk that accountants from across the world must take action on and professional accountants have a responsibility to act in the public interest.

 CA ANZ Chief Executive Rick Ellis, who signed the call to action, said “Accountants are uniquely placed and qualified to help businesses and organisations deal with climate change.

 “They can quantify the risks, and their financial consequences, providing robust, reliable and transparent information for decision makers, investors and the public.

 The call to action says professional accountants should commit to:

 - Provide sound advice and services as organisations, capital markets, and governments develop and implement plans for climate change mitigation and adaptation

 - Use and implement existing and developing reporting frameworks such as those from the International Integrated Reporting Council and the Task Force on Climate-related Financial Disclosures

 - Contribute to the efforts of the organisations they work with to integrate climate change risk into organisational strategy, finance, operations, and communications